 - A meta-analysis of four randomised, double-blind, placebo-controlled trials found a small but significant effect after 3 to 6 months treatment with 120 to 240 mg/day of standardised Ginkgo extract on objective measures of cognitive function in patients with Alzheimer’s disease.
 A subsequent randomised, double-blind, placebo-controlled, multicenter trial in patients with mild to severe Alzheimer’s disease or multi-infarct dementia found that, compared with baseline values, treatment with standardised Ginkgo extract (120 mg/day for 26 weeks) slightly improved daily living and social behaviour and cognitive assessment.
 The placebo group showed a statistically significant worsening in all domains of assessment.
 Regarding safety, no differences between Ginkgo and placebo were observed.

 - Two randomised, double-blind trials (included in the previously mentioned meta-analysis) demonstrated that standardised Ginkgo extract improved the cognitive performance and social function of patients with mild to severe Alzheimer’s disease or multi-infarct dementia compared with placebo.
 No significant difference compared with placebo was observed in the number of patients reporting adverse events or in the incidence and severity of these events.
 The dosage administered in these trials was 240 mg/day for 24 weeks and 120 mg/day for 52 weeks.
-A recent meta-analysis found no major differences between standardised Ginkgo extract and four cholinesterase inhibitors (tacrine, donepezil, rivastigmine, and metrifonate) for delaying symptom progression in Alzheimer’s disease or response rate compared with placebo.
+A recent meta-analysis found no significant differences between standardised Ginkgo extract and four cholinesterase inhibitors (tacrine, donepezil, rivastigmine, and metrifonate) for delaying symptom progression in Alzheimer’s disease or response rate compared with placebo.
 The authors suggested that all treatments compared were equally efficacious in treating mild to moderate Alzheimer dementia.

 - Supplementation with standardised Ginkgo extract (120 mg/day for 4 months) improved mood, sleep and coping ability for daily activities in a randomised, placebo-controlled study involving 5028 free-living elderly volunteers.